 Do not use excessive amounts of alcohol or pour alcohol directly on the sensors.
 Wipe with a humid cloth and permit to dry.

-Pacifier Thermometer reviews – The thermometer could also be sterilized by immersing the synthetic rubber nipple ONLY in sterilizing solutions like alcohol.
+Pacifier Thermometer Reviews—The thermometer can also be sterilized by immersing the synthetic rubber nipple ONLY in sterilizing solutions like alcohol.

-Q. Are pacifier and soother the same thing?
+Q. Are pacifiers and soothers the same thing?

-Ans: Pacifiers, also known as dummies or soothers, are often used to calm, pacify or soothe a fussy baby.
-Babies love to suck for comfort and security, as well as nutrition and a pacifier provides a bottle-fed baby with a substitute to frequent comfort sucking at the mother’s breast.
+Ans: Pacifiers, also known as dummies or soothers, are often used to calm, pacify, or soothe a fussy baby.
+Babies love to suck for comfort and security, as well as nutrition and a pacifier provides a bottle-fed baby with a substitute for frequent comfort sucking at the mother’s breast.

 Q. Do pacifier thermometers work?

-Ans: For the foremost accurate reading, your child must hold the pacifier still in his or her mouth for about three to 5 minutes which is difficult for several young children.
+Ans: For the most accurate reading, your child must hold the pacifier still in his or her mouth for about three to five minutes, which is difficult for several young children.
 Recent research doesn’t support the accuracy of temperature readings from pacifier thermometers.

-Q. Will baby spit out pacifier if hungry?
+Q. Will the baby spit out the pacifier if hungry?

-Q. Can you leave pacifier while baby sleeps?
+Q. Can you leave a pacifier while the baby sleeps?

-Ans: Some of the great things pacifiers can do for your baby and you include a Lower risk of SIDS.
+Ans: Some of the great things pacifiers can do for your baby include lowering the risk of SIDS.
 Pacifier use during naps or nighttime can prevent sudden infant death syndrome.
-Doctors aren’t sure how it works, but if you give your baby a pacifier while she’s asleep, you would possibly lower her risk of SIDS by quite half.
+Doctors aren’t sure how it works, but if you give your baby a pacifier while she’s asleep, you would possibly lower her risk of SIDS by half.

 Q. Do pacifiers cause gas?

-Ans: Pacifiers don’t directly create gas in infants, consistent with Dr. Robert Boughan, who practices internal medicine and pediatrics at Mercy Medical Center in Baltimore.
+Ans: Pacifiers don’t directly create gas in infants, which is consistent with Dr. Robert Boughan, who practices internal medicine and paediatrics at Mercy Medical Centre in Baltimore.
 Gas can be produced, however, if the baby swallows air as a result of repetitive sucking of the pacifier.

 Babies are fussy – especially when you’re poking, prodding, and putting things where they don’t belong.
 And who can blame them?
-But now there’s a new way to take a baby’s temperature in a comfortable, non-invasive way.
+But now there’s a new way to take a baby’s temperature comfortably, non-invasively.

-The Pacifier Thermometer from Summer Infant beeps when the reading is complete and can glow red if the temperature registers 99.9 degrees of upper, indicating that baby features a fever.
+The Pacifier Thermometer from Summer Infant beeps when the reading is complete and can glow red if the temperature registers 99.9 degrees Fahrenheit, indicating that the baby has a fever.

 There’s even a memory feature that recalls past readings so you can monitor your child’s progress.
 If only the rest of the rearing were this easy!